lyli888/API_HW/README.md

 ## Part I - WeatherPy

+NOTE: For cyber security reasons, I have omitted my Google API Key.
+Please obtain your own to run my script.
+It requires installation of Python anaconda & Python environment file [PythonData.txt] as well as the referenced import libraries.

 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 The first requirement is to create a series of scatter plots to showcase the following relationships: